The Ultimate Guide to Headless CMS

 • Flexibility – Headless provides developers with API flexibility and the ability to pull out any specified data to their preferred clients.

-• Cloud scalability – Most headless systems are cloud-ready, meaning the ability to scale in accordance with long-term growth and traffic spikes can be handled by multiple environments, clusters, CDN, and other modern technologies.
+• Cloud scalability – Most headless systems are cloud ready, meaning the ability to scale in accordance with long term growth and traffic spikes can be handled by multiple environments, clusters, CDN, and other modern technologies.

 • System security – The vendor is responsible for handling security issues.
 Also, the API is often read-only, and can be stored behind layers of code.
 Finally, the admin of a headless CMS can often be found on a different server and a different domain than the main offering.

-As we have seen, the nature of headless CMS makes it perfectly fit for future-proofing enterprise technology.
-That’s why it is a central component of the MACH Alliance, which “presents and advocates for an open and best-of-breed enterprise technology ecosystem.
-The ecosystem technology is: Microservices based, API-first, Cloud-native SaaS and Headless.”
+As we have seen, the nature of headless CMS makes it perfectly fit for future proofing enterprise technology.
+That’s why it is a central component of the MACH Alliance, which “presents and advocates for an open and best-of-breed enterprise technology ecosystem.”
+“MACH” stands for “Microservices based, API-first, Cloud-native SaaS and Headless.”

 Chatbot

 All the elements of the MACH Alliance are interconnected, but headless is especially relevant for API first, cloud, and, of course, headless itself.
-With a real headless CMS all functionality is exposed through an API, and it can be fully cloud-driven—with advantages in storage, hosting, scaling, and upgrading.
+With a real headless CMS all functionality is exposed through an API, and it can be fully cloud driven, with advantages in storage, hosting, scaling, and upgrading.

 Chapter 5